lithomas1/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 The full removal of the `copy` parameter and `inplace` (where necessary) is set for pandas 3.0, which will coincide with the enablement of Copy-on-Write for pandas by default.

-However, in the event that Copy-on-Write does not become the default, the deprecations for the `copy` keyword will be reverted, as `copy=False` would be necessary to create a shallow copy where possible (in the absence of Copy-on-Write).

 ## PDEP History